dezeve/simplex-charta/README.md

 ***Node JS must be installed***

 1. After cloning the project install the requirements by typing `npm i`
-2. You can run the program by typing `npm start`
+2. You can run the project by typing `npm start`

 ### Note: Tested on Windows 10 only.